Hilera

 Hilera is a Filipino rock band formed in December 2004.
-Originally a three-piece band, it currently consists of Chris Padilla, Bobby Padilla, Luke Xavier Bayhon and JC Tayag.
+Originally a three-piece band, it currently consists of Chris Padilla, Bobby Padilla and Luke Xavier Bayhon.

 Formation

 In February 2004, bandmates Chris Padilla and Ivan Garcia decided to form their own three-piece band.
 After months of searching, Padilla's brother Bobby was showing potential with his drumming skills.
 They decided to move forward with their lineup, and in December 2004 Hilera was officially formed.

 The band joined the Nescafe Soundskool Battle of the Bands in 2005.
 The young band won the top spot and scored a recording contract with EMI Philippines. and release their first self titled debut album on October 30, 2006.
 Since then, the band has been very active and has been nominated at various award shows such as the NU Rock Awards, Myx Music Awards, IFM Pinoy Music Awards, and SOP (Pasiklaband).